 Reformulation with discretized prices

-the demand function is replaced in the model with the constants for , computed querying the forecast at each price point .
+, computed querying the forecast at each price point

-the price variable is replaced by binary variables , one for each price step, such that if price is chosen.
+, one for each price step, such that

 The following constraints are also added to the model for each article and week